-The technology will be commercially available for license in 2013.
+The technology will be commercially available for license in the near future.
 Barry and his team are executing a business plan to capitalize on a multi-billion dollar opportunity.

-Allied Minds formed RF Biocidics to commercialize a method of using radio frequency waves to disinfect food, water and other products—a safe, low-cost solution for a multi-billion dollar market.
+Allied Minds formed RF Biocidics to commercialize a method of using radio frequency waves to disinfect food, water and other products—a safe, low-cost solution for a potentially huge market.
 The technology is based on a decade of research by a University of California-Davis scientist who receives an equity stake in the startup.

 RF Biocidics received seed funding in 2008, and three years later, it is funded by a $10 million private equity investment raised by Allied Minds.
 The capital goes toward the design of a line of commercial products aimed at foothold markets such as disinfecting massive volumes of almond, cashews and other nuts.

 The RF Biocidics team manages the commercialization process while extending the core technology to dozens of additional disinfection applications.

 Currently, the RF Biocidics team is building a mass manufacturing capability and scaling up the enterprise.
 The company has recorded sales in the millions within three years of taking the idea from academic research and now treats various nuts and dried fruits at facilities around the world.

 Allied Minds formed SoundCure to commercialize a breakthrough acoustic device for treating tinnitus.
 This “ringing in the ear” syndrome afflicts about 17% of the adult population and it is the #1 disability affecting military servicemen and women returning from the field.
 Key researchers at the University of California-Irvine received an equity stake in the new enterprise.